Cesar Chelor: Background

-Chelor's exact birthdate is unknown, however, he is thought to have been born in 1720.
+Chelor's exact birthdate is unknown; however, he is thought to have been born in about 1720.
 He was owned by Nicholson as early as 1736.
-In 1741, Chelor was admitted as a member to the Congregational Church in Wrentham Center, when he was supposedly 21.
+In 1741, Chelor was admitted to the Congregational Church in Wrentham Center when he was supposedly 21.
 Chelor would become a freeman when Nicholson died in 1753.
-Along with freedom, Nicholson willed Chelor a workshop, 10 acres of land, tools and materials to continue on independently.
+Along with freedom, Nicholson willed Chelor a workshop, 10 acres of land, tools and materials to continue independently.

 Chelor was married to Juda Russell in 1758, with whom he had shared eight children.

 In 1784, Chelor died without a will with an estate inventory valued at 77 pounds 2 shillings.